kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

   // Fail the JobSet immediately, regardless of maxRestarts.
   FailJobSet FailurePolicyAction = "FailJobSet"

-  // Restart the JobSet if the "restart-attempts" annotation is less than
+  // Restart the JobSet if the number of restart attempts is less than MaxRestarts.
-  // the maximum number of restarts defined in .spec.failurePolicy.maxRestarts.
   // Otherwise, fail the JobSet.
   RestartJobSet FailurePolicyAction = "RestartJobSet"